___________________________________________________________________________

 Storm Lilies as part of Cottage Gardens:

-long-limped leaves.
+For months on end, there were numerous storm lilies planted amongst the low garden plants.
+They were whorled grey-green straplike 300 mm long-limped leaves.
 It had been many months between heavy rain.
 A big summer storm came and in a week the whorled grey-green straplike leaves suddenly became very erect green straplike leaves.
 A central flower stalk emerged with a bulbous flower head.
 In several more weeks, the bulbous flower heads burst open into the pink trumpet-like flowers shown below.
 In another couple of weeks, the flower heads formed into rounded seed pods.
 A month later, the seed pods split open and released many flat windborne seeds.
 These seeds then produce an abundant supply of new storm lilies wherever they fall.

 See this website: Images for storm lilies Australia